mehulagg/gitlab/doc/user/packages/maven_repository/index.md

        - master
    ```

-1. Push those files to your repository.
+1. Commit files to your repository.

+When the pipeline is successful, the package is created.

 ### Version validation